-A continuous glucose monitor (CGM) has two parts.
+A continuous glucose monitor (CGM) has several parts.
 You wear one part—the sensor—against your skin.
 It has a tiny needle that stays under your skin and constantly reads your blood sugar level.
 It sends this information to a wireless receiver.
 The receiver can tell you if your blood sugar is going up or down—and how fast.
-And you can view the stored data on a computer to help you identify trends in your blood sugar level.
+And you can view the stored data to help you identify trends in your blood sugar level.

-CGMs communicate with some blood glucose meters and even insulin pump systems.
+Some insulin pumps include CGM.
 All CGMs need to be calibrated regularly with a blood glucose meter to be sure the readings are accurate.

 Current as of:

 E. Gregory Thompson, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Rhonda O'Brien, MS, RD, CDE - Certified Diabetes Educator

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.